Polycademy/Console-Setup/README.md

 Getting Clipboard Functionality
 -------------------------------

-Allowing you to use `putclip` and `getclip` along with some other interesting utilities.
+Allowing you to use `putclip` and `getclip` for copying data from commands, along with some other interesting utilities.

 ```
 apt-cyg-main install cygutils-extra